Extending the theory of creep to viscoplasticity

 - View All

 A viscoplastic theory is developed that reduces to creep theory analytically under steady-state conditions.
-A fairly simple model is constructed from this theoretical framework by defining material functions that have close ties to the physics of inelasticity; consequently, the model is characterized easily.
+A fairly simple model is constructed from this theoretical framework by defining material functions that have close ties to the physics of inelasticity; consequently the model is characterized easily.
 The computational characteristics of the model are enhanced, in general, by converting the kinetics equation from a hyperbolic relationship to a power-law relationship.
-The resulting model is applied to copper and to the copper alloy, NARloy Z. © 1994 by ASME.
+The resulting model is applied to copper and to the copper alloy NARloy Z.

 author list (cited authors)